R-js/libRmath.js/README.md

 * 6 normally distributed PRNG's. (same output sequence in R for te same initial seeding).
 * Function vector (array) arguments follow the [R recycling rule](https://cran.r-project.org/doc/manuals/r-release/R-intro.html#The-recycling-rule).

 With this library it becomes trivial to implement hypothesis testing in javascript, calculating p-values and (1 - α) confidence intervals. (`ANOVA` uses the F-distribution.
-Tukey HSD uses `ptukey` functions. etc).
+Tukey HSD uses `ptukey` function, etc, etc).

 All functions in `libRmath.so` has been re-written to `Javascript` (`Typescript`).
 Use the library with either vanilla `Javascript` or `Typescript`.